guillaumelambert/transportpce/distribution/odltrpce-alpine-standalone/README.md

 # Wireless transport micro services (wt)

-This distribution uses the ONAP ODL image "onap/ccsdk-odl-fluorine-alpine-image" to create the ONAP WT Container.
+This distribution uses the ONAP ODL image "onap/ccsdk-odl-neon-alpine-image" to create the ONAP WT Container.

 Configuration used by this container
 - Linux alpine as OS
 - ODL as single node or cluster node
-- Added bundles are Repository: 'ccsdk/features'/sdnr
+- Added bundles are: 'odl-transportpce'
-- ENTRYPOINT /opt/onap/ccsdk/bin/startSdnr.sh
+- ENTRYPOINT /opt/onap/ccsdk/bin/startTrpce.sh
-- ODLUX Login:
-    - ODL Default is user here: admin/admin
+- image name is defined in pom.xml properties 'image.name'

 ## Parameters